 Obtaining a restraining order, no-contact order or residence exclusion order is not difficult.
 It involves going to a courthouse where the abuser lives or where the violence occurred and filing required documents with the court clerk.
 The court clerk will then file your documents with a judge who will arrange a hearing date for both parties to testify.
 Violation of restraining orders, no contact orders or residence exclusion orders attract serious penalties such as fines or jail terms.
 The penalties vary by state.

-If you think somebody has violated a court order or you have been accused or violating a court order call Orange County Family Law Attorney Ann Thomson at 562-431-4333 or email her today.
+To compare and contrast the different types of orders, you should speak to a family law attorney.
+If you think somebody has violated a court order or you have been accused of violating a court order call Family Law Attorney Ann Thomson (Seal Beach family law attorney) at 562-431-4333 or email her today.